Georgia's new abortion law spurs boycott by multiple film production companies

 Breaking News Emails

-Multiple production companies have announced they will no longer film in Georgia after the state passed an restrictive abortion law.
+Multiple production companies have announced they will no longer film in Georgia after the state passed a restrictive abortion law.

-The law, signed by Republican Gov. Brian Kemp Tuesday, bans abortion once a fetal heartbeat can be detected, which can be as early as six weeks, before some women even know they are pregnant.
+The law, signed by Gov. Brian Kemp, a Republican, on Tuesday, bans abortion once a fetal heartbeat can be detected, which can be as early as six weeks, before some women even know they are pregnant.

-Georgia has quietly become a major production location for film and television largely due to tax incentives that state offers.
+Georgia has quietly become a major production location for film and television largely because of tax incentives the state offers.

-In 2016, according to the nonprofit Film LA, seventeen of the year’s top 100 films were produced in Georgia, more than California.
-Gov. Kemp said earlier this year that the industry employs around 200,000 Georgians and brings in tens of billions of dollars of revenue to the state.
+In 2016, according to the nonprofit Film LA, 17 of the year’s top 100 films were produced in Georgia, more than California.
+Kemp said this year that the industry employs around 200,000 Georgians and brings in tens of billions of dollars of revenue to the state.

 David Simon, creator of the “The Wire,” said his production company, Blown Deadline Productions, will cease filming in the state.